 Its gravity pulls off the tip of the Chrysler building and deposits it on the other side of the country (mostly intact, of course, so you can recognize it).

-Ladies and gentlemen, we have reached peak Emmerich; he's going to really struggle to top that.
+Ladies and gentlemen, we have reached peak Emmerich; he's going to really struggle to top himself.

 I'm struggling to find words to express just how dumb this movie is.
 Calling it an insult to your intelligence is an insult to insults to your intelligence.